jia1/jia1.github.io/content/posts/debugging-angular.md

 Error: [ng:areq] Argument 'directiveFactory' is required
 ```

 I asked my teammate if he has seen this.
-He said "No".
-My google-fu was lacking and my teammate helped me find this [relevant Stack Overflow thread](https://stackoverflow.com/questions/42217831/angularjs-error-ngareq-argument-directivefactory-is-required/42218107).
+He said, "No".
+My Google-fu was lacking and my teammate helped me find this [relevant Stack Overflow thread](https://stackoverflow.com/questions/42217831/angularjs-error-ngareq-argument-directivefactory-is-required/42218107).
 Below was how I've been implementing my directives:

 ```javascript
 'use strict';